Death Of George Washington Carver

 In 1896, Booker T. Washington invited Carver to serve as head of the Agriculture Department at the Tuskegee Institute.
 In his 47 years there, Carver taught crop rotation, introduced cash crops to improve soil, and promoted farming for self-sufficiency.
 In addition to teaching classes, Carver ran an agricultural experiment station and began to focus his research on soil conservation and crop production.

 Carver’s research was inspired by a desire to help poor Southern farmers, especially black sharecroppers.
 He promoted methods of alternating soybean and peanut crops with cotton to improve the fertility of the soil.
 He also developed a variety of uses for these crops to make them more appealing.
 In 1914, he began to focus his research on peanuts.
-George Washington Carver has been called the “Peanut Man,” and indeed, he made over 300 products from peanuts, including ink and soap.
+George Washington Carver has been called the “Peanut Man,” and indeed, he made over 300 products from peanuts, including a milk substitute, face powder, printer’s ink, and soap.

-Carver also worked to promote the interests of Blacks and to improve race relations.
+Carver also worked to promote the interests of African Americans and to improve race relations.
 He earned awards for his contributions to science but had other successes as well.
-His work inspired the achievement of black Americans and enriched the lives of poor farmers.
+His work inspired the achievement of African Americans and enriched the lives of poor farmers.

 Carver became a celebrity in his life and spent his final years on national tours promoting Tuskegee University, peanuts, and racial harmony.
 He met with three presidents (Theodore Roosevelt, Calvin Coolidge, and Franklin Roosevelt).
 Carver died on January 5, 1943, from complications after suffering a bad fall down a flight of stairs.
 He left his entire life savings to the Carver Museum and the George Washington Carver Foundation.
 Later that year, Franklin Roosevelt committed $30,000 toward the George Washington Carver National Monument, which opened in 1953.